The best cafés in Paris - Citimarks

 Citinotes

-"In just one week, at a café, one can learn more about the life and customs of Paris, than spending a year in an English hotel."
+"In the span of just one week, at a Parisian café, one can glean more insights into the life and customs the city, than spending an entire year in an English hotel."

 Donald Grant Mitchell, Fresh Gleanings, University of Michigan Library, 1847.